 3.10 The client and JHAI limited can give notice to each other in writing under this contract by personal delivery.
 They can also give notice by recorded delivery or special delivery, in which case delivery is effective two working days after posting.

 4. Professional indemnity insurance

-4.1. jhai limited is required to comply with the guidelines issued by the office of the DCLG in respect of the maintenance of professional indemnity insurance; details published at www.cic.org.uk/services/register.php. jhai limited is number 10 in the Approved Inspector Register.
+4.1.
+JHAI limited is required to comply with the guidelines issued by the office of the DCLG in respect of the maintenance of professional indemnity insurance; details published at www.cic.org.uk/services/register.php.
+JHAI limited is registration number 10 in the Approved Inspector Register.

 5. Local Acts

 5.1.
 Local Acts are not enforced by Approved Inspectors and a separate application may need to be submitted and an additional fee may be payable to the enforcing body.
 JHAI limited will not be responsible for the submission of the application or payment of fees.
 JHAI limited may, however, assist with negotiations subject to the agreement of fees for this service.

 6.1.
 JHAI limited is not a ‘dutyholder’ under the Construction (Design and Management) Regulations 2015 and therefore do not prepare or modify designs for a building, product or system relating to construction work.

 6.2.
 JHAI limited advise that you seek guidance from a CDM professional to ensure compliance with your responsibilities under these regulations; http://www.hse.gov.uk/pubns/books/l153.htm